MEDICAL VETERINARY INTERNATIONAL

 The civil society statement calls on governments to ensure that pastoralists can remain mobile so that they can continue to seek pasture and water in these harsh environments and maintain economic activity in these vast desert spaces.
 This declaration also calls for investments in small dairies and decentralized infrastructure so that breeders can access markets and sell their products, as well as better provision of veterinary services to fight against the many infectious, viral, parasitic and other pathologies, which affect their livestock, and maintain their animals in good health.
 It highlights the need to establish standards for the welfare of camelids and to avoid industrial management practices that have become typical of other farmed animal species.

-2024 has been designated the International Year of the Camelid by the United Nations.
+Year of the Camelid by the United Nations.

 MVI has just joined this call with its main partner "Les Grands Moulins du Sud (GMS) which participates in all events organized by MV concerning indigenous breeds and in particular dromedaries, .
 It is important to point out that MVI is a network of veterinary competences, one of whose activities concerns research and development of indigenous animal breeds, in the service of breeding, animal health, public health, animal productions quality and food products,